euroscipy/euroscipy_proceedings/papers/fabrice_salvaire/fabrice_salvaire.rst

 ------------

 Since early times optical microscopy play an important role in biology research and medical diagnostic.
-Nowadays digital microscopy is a natural evolution of the technology that provide many enhancements on user comfort, data storage and throughput.
+Nowadays digital microscopy is a natural evolution of the technology that provides many enhancements on user comfort, data storage and throughput.
 In comparison to binocular microscopy, monitor display improves considerably the comfort of the staff.
 Indeed binocular microscopes cause severe stress to eyes due to the low light intensity of the specimens.
 The second kind of